 Later in 1993, Don Ku filed a patent for ‘Wheeled suitcase of luggage support with collapsible towing handle’ that took the collapsible unit to the outside of suitcase thereby creating more space inside.

-After reading the above history of evolution of suitcase do you agree with me?
-I strongly believe that every inventor described above had a particular end product in mind because of a brainwave/idea that would simplify the process of ‘carrying’ or more precisely ‘dragging’ the luggage.
-If the design thinking methods were applied early enough, immediately after the idea was born, I am sure the number of years it would have taken for us to get the four wheel spinner would have been far too less.
+I believe that every inventor described above had a particular end product in mind because of a brainwave/idea that would simplify the process of ‘carrying’ or more precisely ‘dragging’ the luggage.
+If the design thinking methods were applied early enough, immediately after the idea was born, I am sure the number of years it would have taken for us to get the four-wheel spinner would have been far too less.
 I like the analogies that design thinking uses to encourage innovators to think beyond the original imagery that the innovator has.
 In this case of suitcase, words like ‘companion’, ‘guide’, ‘carrier’ instead of ‘dragging’ and ‘lugging’ would have surely skipped a few steps in the evolution of suitcase.
 The only barrier in achieving this is the mindset of the innovator who usually gets fascinated (obstinated) by the original idea.
-Not all innovations have suffered due to lack of design thinking.
-Some innovators have themselves been excellent design thinkers (Steve Jobs).
-The innovators now have to worry less because the subject of design thinking has been embellished in the last few years with frameworks, examples and tools.
+Not all innovations have suffered due to lack of design thinking – some innovators have been excellent design thinkers (Steve Jobs).
+The innovators today must worry less because the subject of design thinking has been embellished in the last few years with frameworks, examples and tools, which make it easy to use.
+Design thinking has some limitations, which I have discussed later.